Michael Avenatti On His Presidential Chances And Policies: ‘I Should Be Taken Seriously’

 Avenatti has not been shy to share his distaste for Donald Trump or his policies.
 Since taking over as Daniels’ lawyer in her lawsuit against the president and his former lawyer Michael Cohen, he has been critical of the president on a number of occasions.
 Now he is testing waters for a 2020 run, with his visit to Iowa to meet Democratic fundraisers being the first step.

 When asked by ABC White House correspondent Jonathan Karl about what his policies would be, however, Avenatti didn’t go into much detail.
-He claimed that he would fight for universal healthcare but attempted to deflect questions on just about he planned to get there.
+He claimed that he would fight for universal healthcare but attempted to deflect questions on he planned to get there.
 On immigration, Avenatti said that asking for the abolishment for Immigration and Customs Enforcement Agency (ICE), which has come under increasing attack for executing Trump’s border policy of separating families, was too much, claiming that he would want to curtail the agency’s power instead.

 On trade, Avenatti seemed to support Trump, saying America had signed several trade agreements over the past years which put the country in a disadvantageous position.